Bucephalus: Alexander and Bucephalus

 As one of his chargers, Bucephalus served Alexander in numerous battles.

 The value which Alexander placed on Bucephalus emulated his hero and supposed ancestor Achilles, who claimed that his horses were "known to excel all others—for they are immortal.
 Poseidon gave them to my father Peleus, who in his turn gave them to me."

-Arrian states, with Onesicritus as his source, that Bucephalus died at the age of thirty.
+The ancient sources disagree about the cause of Bucephalus's death.
+Arrian states that he died near the Hydaspes from toil and old age, at about thirty years old, and explicitly says that he had not been wounded.
+Plutarch, by contrast, reports that most writers said he died some time after the battle while being treated for wounds, whereas Onesicritus attributed his death to old age and exhaustion.
 Other sources, however, give as the cause of death not old age or weariness, but fatal injuries at the Battle of the Hydaspes (June 326 BC), in which Alexander's army defeated King Porus.

 Alexander promptly founded a city, Bucephala, in honour of his horse.
 It was on the west bank of the Hydaspes river (modern-day Jhelum in Pakistan).
 The modern-day town of Jalalpur Sharif, outside Jhelum, is said to be where Bucephalus is buried.

 The legend of Bucephalus grew in association with that of Alexander, beginning with the fiction that they were born simultaneously: some of the later versions of the Alexander Romance also synchronized the hour of their death.
-The Bucephalus appears in almost all versions of the Armenian Alexander Romance, and visual illustrations in the surviving manuscripts of this text sometimes represent scenes with the Bucephalus.
+Bucephalus appears in almost all versions of the Armenian Alexander Romance, and visual illustrations in the surviving manuscripts of this text sometimes represent scenes with Bucephalus.

+In some versions of the Alexander Romance Bucephalus devours Alexander’s assassin.

+In popular culture

+Several novels use "Bucephalus" as the name of a horse, often in a symbolic manner.
+For example, in Colleen McCullough's novel Fortune's Favorites (third volume in the Masters of Rome series), young Julius Caesar secretly owns a horse he names Bucephalus; and his mother reads through it as an indication of his future ambitions.

+In Franz Kafka's short story "The New Advocate", the lawyer in the story is described as resembling Bucephalus.

+Bucephalus is the name of the horse belonging to the titular character in Terry Gilliam's 1989 fantasy film The Adventures of Baron Munchausen.